RedHatTurtle/frei/README.md

 ## Coding Standards
 These coding rules are meant to avoid bugs and passively improve code quality.

-### Declare variables at the beginning of the block they are used
+### Declare variables at the beginning of the code block they are used

 ### Whenever possible use explicit typing

 ### Always define argument intents

-### Remember to initialize variables that shouldn't default
+### Remember to initialize variables that shouldn't start with the type's default value
 Chapel default boolean variables to false, numbers to 0 and strings to empty.
 Remember to initialize variables at declaration when these are not appropriate defaults.